Tough Conversations: Don’t Be Afraid to Have Them

 2. Check Your Emotions

 You must be calm, balanced, and helpful.
-Tough conversations are for constructive change – not blame or punishment.
+Tough conversations are for constructive change – not for blame or punishment.

 3. Create a Safe, Private Environment